 Under the sponsorship of the Martin Marty Center, Sightings reports and comments on the role of religion in current events via e-mail twice a week to a readership of thousands.
 Through the eyes, ears, and keyboards of a diverse group of writers, Sightings displays the kaleidoscope of religious activity: a reflection of how religious currents are shaping and being shaped in the world.

-We offer Sightings on “hot” topics as they arise at the intersection of religion and politics, art, business and education.
+We offer Sightings on "hot" topics as they arise at the intersection of religion and politics, art, business and education.
 Sightings is written in everyday English by informed citizens, religious leaders, and academic specialists including the University of Chicago Divinity School's fifty-eight professors, more than 150 graduate students, and an alumni network of over 3000.
-Our hope is to provide a resource for members of the media, the general public, and teachers who seek rigorous analysis of, and research-based opinions about, religion in the news.
+Our hope is to serve as a resource for members of the media, the general public, and teachers who seek rigorous analysis of, and research-based opinions about, religion in the news.